Gourav-Desetty/abuse-ring-sentinel/ARCHITECTURE.md

 ### Running it

-`main.py` chains build_graph → gds_detection → metrics → report into one
+`main.py` chains build_graph → detection → metrics → report into one
 command (see README.md's Quickstart) by calling each module's own `main()` with the same defaults documented there -- it's a convenience wrapper, not a separate code path; each step is equally runnable on its own via